Baked Eggs in Canadian Bacon Cups are a fun low-carb breakfast and I love this with toasted low-carb almond flour bread to dip into the egg!

 You could definitely make this recipe with thinly-sliced ham instead of Canadian Bacon if that’s what you have.

-What size baking cups did I use for Baked Eggs in Canadian Bacon Cups?
+What size baking cups did I use for Canadian Bacon Egg Cups?

 You need either Large Silicone Muffin Cups (affiliate link) or a muffin pan with large cups to make this successfully.
 The cups need to be 3 1/2 inches to 4 inches across to fit the 3 pieces of Canadian bacon.